vinayakyengandul/greytrix-ui-kit/README.md

   - **overlayResultHeightCalculator** - Function - If custom height needs to be passed to overlay result then provide this input function which should return new calculated Height
   - **validationHandler** - Function - Search text form field validation handler
   - **textInputType** - TextInputType - Search text form field input type
+  - **enableTooltip** - Boolean - To enable the tooltip text on dropdown result

 - Example